Reserve Bank of India: 1991–1999

-The national economy contracted in July 1991 as the Indian rupee was devalued.
+The national economy contracted in July-1991 as the Indian rupee was devalued.
 The currency lost 18% of its value relative to the US dollar, and the Narsimham Committee advised restructuring the financial sector by a temporal reduced reserve ratio as well as the statutory liquidity ratio.
 New guidelines were published in 1993 to establish a private banking sector.
 This turning point was meant to reinforce the market and was often called neo-liberal.
 The central bank deregulated bank interests and some sectors of the financial market like the trust and property markets.
 This first phase was a success and the central government forced a diversity liberalisation to diversify owner structures in 1998.

-The National Stock Exchange of India took the trade on in June 1994 and the RBI allowed nationalised banks in July to interact with the capital market to reinforce their capital base.
-The central bank founded a subsidiary company—the Bharatiya Reserve Bank Note Mudran Private Limited—on 3 February 1995 to produce banknotes.
+The National Stock Exchange of India took the trade on in June-1994 and the RBI allowed nationalised banks in July to interact with the capital market to reinforce their capital base.
+The central bank founded a subsidiary company—the Bharatiya Reserve Bank Note Mudran Private Limited—on 03-February-1995 to produce banknotes.

 2000 - 2009

-The Foreign Exchange Management Act, 1999 came into force in June 2000.
+The Foreign Exchange Management Act, 1999 came into force in June-2000.
 It should improve the item in 2004–2005 (National Electronic Fund Transfer).
 The Security Printing & Minting Corporation of India Ltd., a merger of nine institutions, was founded in 2006 and produces banknotes and coins.

 The national economy's growth rate came down to 5.8% in the last quarter of 2008–2009 and the central bank promotes the economic development.

 Since 2010

 In 2016, the Government of India amended the RBI Act to establish the Monetary Policy Committee (MPC) to set.
 This limited the role of the RBI in setting interest rates, as the MPC membership is evenly divided between members of the RBI (including the RBI governor) and independent members appointed by the government.
 However, in the event of a tie, the vote of the RBI governor is decisive.

+The same year, the RBI started issuing a new bond called the Sovereign Gold Bond, on behalf of the Government.
+The intent behind the scheme was to reduce gold imports by shifting investments from physical gold into a bond that tracked the price of gold.
+The bond also carried interest.

-In April 2018, the RBI announced that "entities regulated by RBI shall not deal with or provide services to any individual or business entities dealing with or settling virtual currencies," including Bitcoin.
-While the RBI later clarified that it "has not prohibited" virtual currencies, a three-judge panel of the Supreme Court of India issued a ruling on 4 March 2020 that the RBI had failed to show "at least some semblance of any damage suffered by its regulated entities" through the handling of virtual currencies to justify its decision.
+In April-2018, the RBI announced that "entities regulated by RBI shall not deal with or provide services to any individual or business entities dealing with or settling virtual currencies," including Bitcoin.
+While the RBI later clarified that it "has not prohibited" virtual currencies, a three-judge panel of the Supreme Court of India issued a ruling on 04-March-2020 that the RBI had failed to show "at least some semblance of any damage suffered by its regulated entities" through the handling of virtual currencies to justify its decision.
 The court challenge was filed by the Internet and Mobile Association of India, whose members include some cryptocurrency exchanges whose businesses suffered following the RBI's 2018 order.